garfix/nli-go/doc/manual/knowledge-engineer/ontology.md

 Although there are also relations in the databases you use, try to design the relations in the ontology independently.
 The relations should model the way users think about the domain.

-Each relation has a predicate and some arguments.
-The arguments are slots for entities and you need to specify their types.
-This is done in argument-sort.relation:

-    write(person, work)

-Currently you only need to do this for entities that have names that need to be looked up in the database.

 You also need to specify sort-properties.yml

     person: